seekhealing/seekhealing.github.io/_sections/single/start-conversation.md

 Call or text 828-547-0222 to book your appointment.
 {:class="bold large"}

+Scholarships available.
 Currently only available locally in Asheville, NC.
 Limited capacity.
 Program is non-residential and does not provide transportation.
 {:class="italic"}